redballoonsecurity/ofrak/docs/getting-started.md

 This will install OFRAK, run OFRAK to unpack a target file, then open it in the GUI.

-- The `-x` flag tells OFRAK to exclude components which are missing dependencies, which makes installation much easier at the price of missing out on support for some file types.
+- The `-x` (`--exclude-components-missing-dependencies`) flag tells OFRAK to exclude components which are missing dependencies, which makes installation much easier at the price of missing out on support for some file types.
 See [Environment Setup](environment-setup.md#handling-non-python-dependencies) for more information.

 - The `--gui` flag starts up an OFRAK GUI server after file is unpacked, and tries to open it in your browser.
 The GUI will display the unpacked structure of the file, as OFRAK understands it.

-- The `-r` flag tells OFRAK to "recursively" unpack the target, until OFRAK can't subdivide its components any further.
+- The `-r` (`--recursive`) flag tells OFRAK to "recursively" unpack the target, until OFRAK can't subdivide its components any further.

 See `ofrak unpack --help` for other options and more information on each flag.

-### Including disassembly
+### Disassembling with OFRAK

 OFRAK does not do its own disassembly, and instead re-uses several existing, capable tools.
 To quickly start disassembling using OFRAK, we recommend installing two more OFRAK Python packages: